This article is part of The Ascender, the Highrise platform for articles and resources.

 Group members often provide feedback to one another in a supportive, constructive way.
 This feedback can help someone see blind spots or potential areas for improvement that they might not have noticed on their own.

-Conflicts are inherent when working with others, and group sessions are no different.
-Conflicts arise during coaching sessions due to dominant personalities, conflicting values, and several other factors.
+Conflicts can happen when working with others and group sessions are no different.
+Conflicts can arise during coaching sessions due to different personalities, conflicting values, and other factors.

 Furthermore, most group coaching programs will include role-play activities that simulate conflict.
 These group exercises and simulated conflicts allow participants to experiment with different approaches, try new techniques, and make mistakes without real-world consequences.

 Self-awareness is a key trait of great leaders and professionals.
-Despite this, it eludes many and has resulted in many great leaders' downfall.
+Despite this, it eludes many and has resulted in the downfall of many leaders.

 The group coaching model can help with this.
 A group program helps participants build self-awareness in several ways, including:

-• Receiving constructive feedback from participants of the group coaching program.
+• Receiving constructive feedback from participants in the group coaching program.

 • Reflecting on shared experiences with other group coaching clients.